ayush51/tutorial/tutorial.md

 #### Customise your own button

 If you want to create your own button, you can use the #surflystart anchor, which can be integrated into your websites source code.
-The button can be fully styled so that it compliments your website design.
+The button can be fully styled with css so that it compliments your website design.
 In the example website below, you can see the blue button below will lead you to a Surfly session.
 You can also specify the text on the button.

 ![The end result](https://raw.github.com/surfly/tutorial/master/screens/Surflystart_anchor.png)